27 Apr Recommended reading for teenagers: Part 1

 Written with no particular audience in mind and therefore appealing to all ages, the books include armoured polar bears and witches while drawing on theology, physics and philosophy.
 It’s also partly a retelling of Milton’s Paradise Lost, although its criticism of religion has drawn controversy in some quarters.

-Look out for our five other lists of five books, which we’ll be posting in the coming weeks, as you may find a few literary gems you’ve not yet encountered.
+Look out for our five other lists of five books (Part 2, Part 3), which we’ll be posting in the coming weeks, as you may find a few literary gems you’ve not yet encountered.
 Happy reading!
 And remember to let us know which books you’ve been enjoying since lockdown began, changing our lives so dramatically…